During my two years of junior high school, the business of being asked to stay after class became part of my typical school day routine.

 I feel the best and healthiest I’ve felt in years.

-I’m off lithium and on medications that I’m tolerating so well, they are even helping me with the energy to get physically better!
+I’m now on medications that I’m tolerating so well, they are even helping me with the energy to get physically better!
 It’s hard work – very hard at times, but I realize that unless I take each day as it comes and challenge myself to keep at it, I may see an even healthier year ahead.

 I’m making conscious choices that point me in the direction of a healthier and brighter future, being mindful of how I treat and what I put into m body – including things like exercise, diet, good habits and good company, and keeping on top of both my physical and mental health needs.